 Approximately 1200 students avail of the service annually.

-When a matter is a genuine emergency, we will arrange for you to see a counsellor quickly - we keep daily emergency appointment spaces in the diary - so please do not let the busyness of the Service put you off coming, especially when something is urgent.
+When a matter is a genuine emergency, we will arrange for you to see a counsellor quickly - we keep daily emergency appointment spaces in the diary - so please do not feel that the service is too busy to see you when something is urgent.
 Emergencies will be given priority and will be seen on the day.